KingSora/OverlayScrollbars/README.md

   };
   // The changed options.
   changedOptions: PartialOptions;
-  // Whether the update happened with an force invalidated cache.
+  // Whether the update happened with force-invalidated cache.
   force: boolean;
 }
 ```